 Welcome to Year 2

-- In Year 2 the teachers are Miss Amy Franklin, Miss Yasmin Marsden and Mr Ryan Thompson (student teacher).
+- In Year 2 the teachers are Miss Amy Franklin and Miss Yasmin Marsden

 - We work very closely with the Year 1 team in the Summer term prior to your child starting in Year 2 and into the Autumn term to ensure continuity and progression for your children.